-Dysautonomia (dis-ah-tuh-NO-me-ah) is a medical term that covers several disorders of the autonomic nervous system.
+Dysautonomia (dis-ah-tuh-NO-me-ah), also called "autonomic dysfunction," is a medical term that covers several disorders of the autonomic nervous system, including postural orthostatic tachycardia syndrome (POTS).
 The autonomic nervous system regulates involuntary body functions such as heart rate, blood pressure, hormonal functions, and digestion.

-Symptoms from dysautonomia disorders—such as orthostatic hypotension or postural orthostatic tachycardia syndrome (POTS)—can significantly interfere with your activities of daily living and may even prevent you from working full time.
+Symptoms from dysautonomia disorders—such as orthostatic hypotension, tachycardia (racing heartbeat), or fainting—can significantly interfere with your activities of daily living and may even prevent you from working full-time.

-If you meet the financial eligibility criteria for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) and have medical evidence showing that you can't work for at least one year, you can qualify for disability benefits.
+If you have medical evidence showing that you can't work for at least a year, and you meet the financial eligibility criteria for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), you can qualify for disability benefits.

 You'll also need to provide Social Security with medical records containing any tests or imaging used to make your diagnosis, as well as doctor's notes detailing ongoing treatment for your symptoms and any functional limitations you have as a result.